-Brow Lift in Beverly Hills
+Brow Lift In Beverly Hills

-Patients who are bald, who have a receding hairline, or who have had previous upper-eyelid surgery may still be good candidates for forehead lift.
-The surgeon will simply alter the incision location or perform a more conservative operation.
+Patients who are bald, who have a receding hairline, or who have had previous upper-eyelid surgery may still be good candidates for a forehead lift.
+The surgeon will alter the incision location or perform a more conservative operation.

 In rare cases, the nerves that control eyebrow movement may be injured on one or both sides, resulting in a loss of ability to raise the eyebrows or wrinkle the forehead.
-Additional surgery may be required to correct the problem.
+Additional surgery may be necessary to correct the problem.

 Loss of sensation along or just beyond the incision line is common, especially with the classic forehead lift procedure.
-It is usually temporary, but may be permanent in some patients.
-Infection and bleeding are very rare, but are possibilities.
+It is usually temporary but may be permanent in some patients.
+Infection and bleeding are very rare but are possibilities.

 If a complication should occur during an endoscopic forehead lift, your surgeon may have to abandon the endoscopic approach and switch to the conventional, open procedure, which will result in a more extensive scar and a longer recovery period.
-To date, such complications are rare — estimated at less than 1 percent of all endoscopy procedures.
+To date, such complications are rare — estimated at less than 1% of all endoscopy procedures.
 You can reduce your risk of complications by closely following your surgeon’s instructions both before and after surgery.

 For a better understanding of how a forehead lift might change your appearance, look into a mirror and place the palms of your hands at the outer edges of your eyes, above your eyebrows.